Volunteer

 Volunteer & Internship Opportunities

-Listed below are the Zoo’s volunteer and internship positions, each with a direct link to the application if we are currently seeking applicants.
-If you have any questions, please email the Volunteer Department at volunteer@reidparkzoo.org.
+Listed below are the Zoo’s volunteer and internship positions, each with a direct link to the application.

 Reid Park Zoo does not offer job shadowing or court ordered community service opportunities.
 Volunteers and interns are not scheduled with the veterinarians or in the health center, and do not work with primate or carnivore species.
 Internships are unpaid and the Zoo does not provide housing.
 Reid Park Zoo employees are not eligible to volunteer or intern at the Zoo.

-To help ensure the protection of the Zoo’s animal population, Animal Area interns and volunteers are required to provide proof they have received the bivalent COVID-19 booster (received in or after September 2022).
+To help ensure the protection of the Zoo’s animal population, Animal Area interns and volunteers are required to provide proof they have received the most recent COVID-19 booster.

 If you have questions about internships or volunteer programs, please email volunteer@reidparkzoo.org